apache/activemq-artemis/docs/user-manual/en/security.md

  - the bindings data which holds the user & role data cannot be modified manually
  - the broker must be running to manage users
- - the broker often needs to be secured from first boot the
+ - the broker often needs to be secured from first boot

 If, for example, the broker was configured to use the `ActiveMQBasicSecurityManager` and was started from scratch then no clients